-Experts have not yet been able to date the paintings, but hope to chemically analyse their paint to find out their approximate age.'No objects'
+Experts have not yet been able to date the paintings, but hope to chemically analyse their paint to find out their approximate age.

 "We have not found any ancient objects linked to the context, and because the paintings are on ravine walls and in the rainy season the sediments are washed away, all we have is gravel," said archaeologist Gustavo Ramirez, from the Mexican National Institute of Anthropology and History (Inah).